4zeddine/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Files

-All the following files are scripts of MySQL:
+All the following files are scripts of Js:

 | Filename | Description |
 | -------- | ----------- |